redis/redis-py/docs/opentelemetry.rst

 What is OpenTelemetry?
 ----------------------

 `OpenTelemetry <https://opentelemetry.io>`_ is an open-source observability framework for traces, metrics, and logs.
+It is a merger of OpenCensus and OpenTracing projects hosted by Cloud Native Computing Foundation.

 OpenTelemetry allows developers to collect and export telemetry data in a vendor agnostic way.
 With OpenTelemetry, you can instrument your application once and then add or change vendors without changing the instrumentation, for example, here is a list of `popular DataDog competitors <https://uptrace.dev/get/compare/datadog-competitors.html>`_ that support OpenTelemetry.